modantailleur/fast-to-ears/README.md

 Examples of datasets with randomly generated fast third-octaves are given in test.npy and test.h5.

-A db offset should be specified by the user.
+A dB offset should be specified by the user.
 As the PANN model is expecting normalized data as input, it is necessary to specify an offset to make sure that the third-octave input is in a dBFS range.
 We leave the choice of the dB offset entirely to the user.
 You can run the FAST-TO-EARS algorithm using a specific offset (e.g. -90) on your dataset using the following command: